zammad/zammad-admin-documentation/system/integrations/i-doit.rst

 ^^^^^^^^^^^^^^

 .. figure:: /images/system/integrations/i-doit/ticket-pane-demo.gif
-   :alt: i-doit integration in Zammad’s ticket pane
+   :alt: i-doit integration in Zammad's ticket pane
    :align: center

    The i-doit integration will appear under a new 🖨 tab in the ticket pane.

-i-doit integration puts a new tab in Zammad’s ticket pane where you can add links to existing i-doit devices for easy reference.
+i-doit integration puts a new tab in Zammad's ticket pane where you can add links to existing i-doit devices for easy reference.
 (See our `user documentation`_ to learn how it works in practice).